-When visiting the beaches along Florida's coastline, you are never far from an adventure.
+If you're visiting the beaches along Florida's coastline, but have had enough of the surf and sand—don't worry.
+You are never far from a non-beach adventure.
 Jump in the car or rent a bike to explore these great diversions (broken down by region) and discover a Florida you never knew existed.

 In the northeast region of Florida, small towns are the norm and large cities the exception.
 Tucked off seaside roads and backcountry rural routes are the special hidden places that add to the unique appeal of Florida’s First Coast.

 For a scenic drive along the Northeast Florida coast, follow the historic Buccaneer Trail on its 52-mile trek past some of the area’s most renowned historical and natural sites, such as Little Talbot Island State Park and the Kingsley Plantation.